Ni-g-3l/moodle-checker/README.md

 Download wheel file from [here](https://github.com/Ni-g-3l/moodle-checker/releases)

-Then, open your terminal and run commands :
+Then, open your terminal as administrator and run commands :

 ```bash
 python -m pip install <path_to_your_wheel>